 Digital Marketplace.
 The bank (usually called FinTech) creates a single e-commerce trading platform providing its retail products and services, including those that belong to partners (travel services, insurance products, purchase of software licenses, popular products).
 Bank partners gain access to a wide audience of potential customers, and the digital bank has an opportunity to improve relations with existing customers and attract new ones.

-Banking-as-a-Service, which is usually aimed at the cooperation of various institutions somehow related to financial area (and the bank can expand and better its sales channels).
+Banking-as-a-Service, which is usually aimed at the cooperation of various institutions somehow related to the financial area (and the bank can expand and better its sales channels).